Revised Submission on Village Design Statement

 2. Entrance Roads should be enhanced and stonewalls and flowerbeds encouraged

-3. Consideration should be given to the Natural habitats in Puckane and the retention of Hedgerows, earthen banks and trees on all 3 approach roads and throughout the wider village
+3. Consideration should be given to the Natural habitats in Puckane and the retention of Hedgerows, earthen banks and

 4. Consideration of a Village centre/square as a focal point to harmonize the layout

-5. Preserve the area around the Rent an Irish Cottage including the Thatch, open green area, mature trees and feel of this area.
+5. Preserve the area around the Rent an Irish Cottage including the Thatch, open green area, mature trees and feel

-6. Materials used should be of High Quality and Quality of Houses and external render should include natural slate, vernacular, limestone, lime, traditional style and consideration of Windows and external aesthetic should be further discussed as to appropriate content.
+6. Materials used should be of High Quality and Quality of Houses and external render should include natural slate,

 7. Buildings should be in context and keeping with surroundings